Not a Morning Person?

 - or even…sleep in!

-Lately my husband and I have been choosing the pillow, and many mornings, my 8-year-old has fed himself and his 5-year-old brother breakfast and finished his daily required math and reading on Google classroom.
+Lately my husband and I have been choosing the pillow, and many mornings, my 8-year-old has fed himself and his 5-year-old brother breakfast and finished his daily chores by the time I see them.

 That kind of magic didn’t just happen, but it only takes a little intentional training.